stryker-mutator/stryker-mutator.github.io/blog/2024-02-16-announching-stryker-net-4.0.md

 tags: [stryker-net]
 ---

 Hello there!
 We're excited to share some fantastic news about the latest version of Stryker.NET.
-The team has been hard at work and has introduced some significant updates that will enhance the user experience and functionality of the platform.
+We hit a huge milestone of 2 million downloads! 🥳 The team has been hard at work and has introduced some significant updates that will enhance the user experience and functionality of the platform.

 <!-- truncate -->